thewarpaint/eduardogarcia.xyz/_posts/2019-02-15-oxford-comma.md

 }
 ```

-Pretty straightforward and readable, maybe a little verbose.
+Pretty straightforward and readable, but maybe a bit verbose.

 Does it make sense to try to use `reduce`?